davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 our petrogenetic findings on the Crystal Knob xenoliths, regional crustal structure and evolution, and the timing and map position of xenolith entrainment.
-Of the three plausible scenarios depicted for the evolution of the sub-Crystal Knob mantle lithosphere on Figure 16 we reject the shallow slab window emplaced asthenosphere case based on our thermal modeling presented above.
+Of the three plausible scenarios depicted for the evolution of the sub-Crystal Knob mantle lithosphere on Figure \ref{neogeone_sections} we reject the shallow slab window emplaced asthenosphere case based on our thermal modeling presented above.
 The Monterey plate stalled slab and underplated Farallon plate mantle nappe cases are equally plausible based on our thermal modeling.
-Based on a wide spectrum of geologic and geodynamic factors, that were discussed above, we dismiss the notion of a regionally extensive Monterey Plate “dangling slab” extending far to the east of the San Andreas fault as suggested by @Pikser2012.
+Based on a wide spectrum of geologic and geodynamic factors, that were discussed above, we dismiss the notion suggested by @Pikser2012 of a regionally extensive Monterey Plate "dangling slab" extending far to the east of the San Andreas fault.
 Depending on the original scale of Monterey Plate underthrusting beneath the southern California borderland region [@fig:neogene_sections], its structural integrity following its coupling to borderland transrotational rifting,